shorawitz/conext-api/README.md

 ```

 This return data demonstrates what we are sending to the gateway and what the raw data looks like that is returned: "53280" which when devided by 1000 we get 53.28V which is what we want to know.

+# Home Assistant Integration
+I've added a snippet of my HA configuration.yaml file to this repo as well.
+I hope it helps.